16 of the world’s most endangered animals

 Red-fronted macaws

-Are macaws endangered?
-The red-fronted macaw, a green and red parrot native to Bolivia, is critically endangered.
+The red-fronted macaw, a green and red parrot native to Bolivia, is classed by the IUCN as critically endangered.
 There are only 134-272 remaining in the wild.
 This macaw faces threats of habitat degradation due to human activity, including agriculture and deforestation, as well as illegal trapping.

-Are blue macaws extinct?
-Yes, Spix’s macaw, which is known for its bright blue colouring, is extinct in the wild, though some populations exist in captivity.
-The last known individual in the wild disappeared in 2000.
+One of the red-fronted macaw’s cousins, Spix’s macaw, which is known for its bright blue colouring, recently went extinct in the wild.
+Though some populations of these blue macaws exist in captivity, the last known individual in the wild disappeared in 2000.
 Once living in eastern Brazil, Spix’s macaw became extinct due to a combination of the long-term destruction of their woodland habitat and the illegal live bird trade.

 Related content